facebookarchive/sublime-react/README.md

 ### Rebuilding the docs

-After making changes to snippet files, run `npm install && npm run build-docs` to automatically generate this document from source.
+After making changes to snippet files, run `npm install && npm run build-docs` to automatically generate this document from source. **Do not** make changes to README.md directly.

 ### Updating JSX syntax highlighting